sonic-net/SONiC/doc/bgp_error_handling/BGP_Route_Error_Handling_Arlo.md

 ## 3.3 FRRouting Design
 ### 3.3.1 Zebra changes
+Zebra, on receiving the message containing route install success, will notify BGP so that it can advertise the route to its peers.
 Zebra, on receiving the message containing failed route notification, will withdraw the route from kernel.
 It will also mark the route with flag as "Not installed in hardware" and store the route.
 It will not send the next best route to fpmsyncd.
 At this stage, route is present in Zebra.
-It will also notify BGP of the route add failure.
+It will NOT notify BGP of the route add failure.

 ### 3.3.2 BGP changes
-When BGP learns a route, it immediately sends its best route to its peers without waiting for notification from the hardware.
-However, the route may or may not be successfully installed in hardware.
-On receiving route add failed notification message, BGP will remove the route from RIB-OUT list and place in RIB-IN with a flag marking the route as not installed in hardware.
-It will also withdraw the route from its peers.
+When BGP learns a route, it marks the route as "pending FIB install" and sends the route to Zebra.
+The route may or may not be successfully installed in hardware.
+On receiving route add sucess notification message, BGP will remove the "pending FIB install" flag and advertise the route to its peers.

 In case user wants to retry the installation of failed routes, he/she can issue the command in Zebra.
-The command will notify BGP.
-If BGP has the route with flag marked as not installed in hardware, it will remove the flag and send the route to its peers.
+The command will reprogram the failed route in kernel and send that route to hardware.
+If the route is successfully programmed in hardware, it will notify Zebra.
+Zebra will, in turn, notify BGP and route will be advertised to its neighbors.

 ## 3.4 SwSS Design

 ### 3.4.1 fpmsyncd changes
 A new class is added in fpmsyncd to subscribe to ERROR_ROUTE_TABLE present inside the ERROR_DB.
 Subscription to this table is sufficient to handle the errors in route installation.
 Currently, fpmsyncd has a TCP socket with Zebra listening on FPM_DEFAULT_PORT.
 This socket is used by Zebra to send route add/delete related messages to fpmsyncd.
 We will reuse the same socket to send information back to Zebra. fpmsyncd will convert the ERROR_ROUTE_TABLE entry to Zebra common header format and send the message.
-It will also send a delete route message to clean the route from APP_DB so that OrchAgent can process it.
+Zebra will send a delete route message to clean the route from APP_DB so that OrchAgent can process it.
 If processing this results in a further error, then fpmsyncd silently ignores this.

 ## 3.5 SyncD